Two more McDonald's franchisees fined for child labor violations in Louisiana and Texas

 "We take this issue seriously and are committed to ensuring our franchisees have the resources they need to maintain compliance with all U.S. labor laws," McDonald's USA Chief People Officer Tiffanie Boyd told the Associated Press.

-The McDonald's violations come at a time when child labor laws have drawn more scrutiny as federal lawmakers are looking to crackdown on companies that abuse child labor laws.
-Labor department officials said they found 3,876 violations across all U.S. employers last year, up more than 60% from 2018.
+The McDonald's violations come amid signs that more companies are employing underage employees.
+Labor Department officials said they found 3,876 violations across all U.S. employers last year, up more than 60% from 2018.

-At the same time, other lawmakers are moving to loosen child labor protections.
-Some states, including Arkansas, Iowa, Minnesota and Missouri, have legislation underway that would increase the number of hours teenagers could work.
-Representatives in those states argue that teenagers already stay out late for school athletics, so longer work hours is no different and could even help teens explore potential careers.
+At the same time, local lawmakers are moving to loosen child labor protections.
+Some states, including Arkansas, Iowa, Minnesota and Missouri, have proposed legislation that would increase the number of hours teenagers could work.
+Representatives in those states argue that teens already stay out late for school athletics, so longer work hours is no different and could even help young people explore potential careers.

 - Meat-plant contractor hired kids to clean "razor-sharp saws" with chemicals, government says